-“somewhere between where I came from and where I’m going”
+Somewhere between where I came from and where I’m going.

-First stop: the capital.
 I told my mom it was just for my undergrad.

 She wasn’t thrilled, but I promised I’d be back after graduating.